Uncategorized

 Death was on Julia Rubino’s mind a lot during 1976.

-Automatic nagative thoughts (or ANTS as she called them) started entering her brain months go when she first heard about the mysterious murders in New York City.
+Automatic negative thoughts (or ANTS as she called them) started crawling around her brain months earlier when she first heard about the mysterious murders in New York City.

-At night Julia and Steve often drove to the Glen Island Beach parking lot in New Rochelle; it was a popular make-out place and the police very rarely patrolled the area.
+On date nights, Julia and Steve often drove to the Glen Island Beach parking lot in New Rochelle; it was a popular make-out spot and the police very rarely patrolled the area or bothered the couples parked there.
 When Julia told Steve she didn’t want to go parking any more, he got pissed off.
-Tearfully she reminded him that the killings always involved two victims – young women and their boyfriends parked in cars.
-She couldn’t shake the idea that something terrible was going to happen to them.
-Steve argued that they had no other choice if they wanted to be alone.
-They had no privacy living at home with their parents and Julia felt going to a motel was sleazy.
-Frustrated, Steve yelled at her to calm down and get a grip.
-Afraid of losing him, Julia begrudgingly chose to give in.
+Tearfully she told him the murders were making her afraid of her own shadow.
+She reminded him that the killings always involved two victims – young women and their boyfriends parked in cars.
+She couldn’t shake the notion that something terrible was going to happen to them.

 Westchester County residents were panic-stricken, especially Julia.
 Police urged everyone to stay vigilant and refrain from sitting in parked cars.
-Julia considered dropping out of college and hiding in her house until the murderous madman was caught; her parents convinced her it was irrational to completely cut oneself off from the world.
+Julia considered dropping out of college and staying at home until the murderous madman was caught; her parents convinced her it was irrational to completely cut oneself off from the world.
+No one understood how scared she was, especially now that the murders were much closer to home.
+She felt like she had a target painted on her back.
+Every young woman felt the same way; our lives were being controlled by an unknown killer and our own fears.

-For more than a year the killer held the citizens of New York captive but on the night of August 10, 1977 the state of terror finally ended.
-After a tense shootout the murderer was apprehended at his Yonkers apartment – ironically within earshot of Westchester Community College where Julia was a student.
+For more than a year the killer held the citizens of New York captive.
+On the night of August 10, 1977, the state of terror finally ended.
+After a brief but intense shootout, the murderer was apprehended at his Yonkers apartment, ironically just minutes from Westchester Community College where Julia was a student.
+Julia could finally breathe a sigh of relief.
+Whatever her reasons were, she had a feeling deep in her gut that if the killer had not been caught, she would have eventually ended up on his list of victims.
+That is something that will remain unanswered forever.

 SWEET LITTLE MAGGIE